Case Study III: Subtle Ink Colors

 Color matching.

-We color match from the Pantone Matching System (shown), from paint chips, and, once we were given a plastic bag containing New York City dirt to match.
+We color match from all manner of original samples: The Pantone Matching System (shown), from paint chips, and, once we were given a plastic bag containing New York City dirt to match.
 Which we did.

 In addition to expert handling of colors, we endeavor to communicate what is and is not commercially possible.
 Mrs. Collins loves talking about color, and how it is achieved, contact her directly to chat about a bespoke engraved suite in your own custom colors.